woraphonyamaka/CMUTARA/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0)